krishnan-Rama/transFlow/README.md

 # nf-transFlow
-A Nextflow (DSL2) pipeline for transcriptome quality assessment, pre-processing, _de novo_ assembly, and annotation.
+A Nextflow (DSL2) pipeline for transcriptome quality assessment, pre-processing, _de novo_ assembly, and functional annotation.

-## Installation
+## Installation and deployment

 1. Install the transFlow pipeline resources into your HPC cluster directory in which you will be performing the assembly: